amalini10j/Election_Analysis_Challenge/README.md

     - Diana DeGette received 272,892 votes which was 73.8% of votes
     - Raymon Anthony Doane received 11,606 votes which was 3.1% of votes

+From the above candidate data, the winner of the election was **Diana DeGette with 272,892 votes which made up 73.8% of votes**

+### References

 Refer to image below to see the code output on command line:

 ![Command Line Output](/Images/ElectionResults_CommandLine.png)

 Refer to iamge below to view the election audit results written in a text file:
 ![Text File Output](/Images/ElectionResults_TextFile.png)

-From the above candidate data, the winner of the election was **Diana DeGette with 272,892 votes which made up 73.8% of votes**

 ## Election Audit Summary
 The current election audit script is flexible to be used for any other election result with varying no. of counties and/or candidates.
 It can also be used to perform analysis for a nationwide election by looking into state wise election turnout.